sumotoy/SSD_13XX/README.md

  - drawRect: the standard drawRect is provided, but this advanced version have borders.
 Hardware accellerated.
  - mode:PWRSAVE It's almost equal to sleep, display goes off
  - mode:DISP_DIM The display goes in Dim mode
- - mode:PROTECT The chip logic don't accept any commands, just mode:NORMAL to goes off of protect mode.
+ - mode:PROTECT The chip logic don't accept any commands, just mode:NORMAL to goes off of protect mode.<br>

 <b>Licence:</b><br>
 Licenced under GNU V3.